PreethiSAP/Philips-Hair-Straightener/Philips Hair Straightener.md

 Contact authorised Philips Service Centres for any information or troubleshoot.

-Visit[Philips](www.philips.com) for a list of authorized Philips service centers or contact our consumer care at 1800 102 2929 (Toll free) or 1860 180 1111 standard call rates apply.
+Visit [Philips](www.philips.com) for a list of authorized Philips service centers or contact our consumer care at 1800 102 2929 (Toll free) or 1860 180 1111 standard call rates apply.